rcalsaverini/dreams/_sources/contents/01/dreaming/01/contracts/02_entities.md

 # Entities

-At first I was a bit surprised to see code, but then I realised that this was somehow defining the basic objects they were going to use to do their analysis.
+At first I was a bit surprised to see the business analysts writing code, but then I realised that this was somehow defining the basic objects they were going to use to do their analysis.
 They asked me to focus on the two first blocks of code:

 ```js
 entity Customer